cisagov/LME/docs/markdown/chapter3/chapter3.md

 This section covers the installation and configuration of the Database and search functionality on a Linux server.
 We will install the ‘ELK’ Stack from Elasticsearch for this portion.

 What is the ELK Stack?
-"ELK" is the acronym for three open projects which come at no cost to users: Elasticsearch, Logstash, and Kibana.
+"ELK" is the acronym for three open projects which come at no cost to users: Elasticsearch, Logstash and Kibana.
 Elasticsearch is a search and analytics engine.
-Logstash is a server‑side data processing pipeline that ingests data from multiple sources simultaneously, transforms it, and then sends it to a "stash" like Elasticsearch.
+Logstash is a server‑side data processing pipeline that ingests data from multiple sources simultaneously, transforms them and then sends it to a "stash" like Elasticsearch.
 Kibana lets users visualize data with charts and graphs in Elasticsearch.

 ![Elkstack components](/docs/imgs/elkstack.jpg)
 <p align="center">
 Figure 1: Elastic Stack components
 </p>

-Elasticsearch, Logstash, Kibana, and Winlogbeat are developed by [Elastic](https://www.elastic.co/).
+[Elastic](https://www.elastic.co/) developed Elastisearch, Logstash, Kibana and Winglogbeat.
 Before following this guide and running our install script, you should review and ensure that you agree with the license terms associated with these products.
 Elastic’s license terms can be found on their GitHub page [here](https://github.com/elastic).
 By running our install script you are agreeing to Elastic’s terms.

 This script also makes use of use of Docker Community Edition (CE).
 By following this guide and using our install script you are agreeing to the Docker CE license, which can be found [here](https://github.com/docker/docker-ce/blob/master/LICENSE).